Teacher Belief Study

-Research has found that the Responsive Classroom approach is associated with higher academic achievement, improved teacher-student interactions, and higher quality instruction in mathematics.
+Independent research has found that the Responsive Classroom approach is associated with higher academic achievement, improved teacher-student interactions, and higher quality instruction.
+See below for study details.

 Responsive Classroom Efficacy Study